Strathy

 These generally enclose the rest of the village, mainly comprising Steven Terrace.
 If welcoming signposts are taken to represent the limits of the village, Strathy is contained in these areas.
 However, some would say that Strathy also takes in the settlement of Baligill to the east, and also Brawl, Aultiphurst and Laidnagullin to the west, essentially the entire community found between the Baligill Burn and the Armadale 'Big' Burn.

-The Church of Scotland at Strathy has a prominent position as you drive into the village from the east.
+The Church of Scotland at Strathy has a prominent position on the approach to the village from the east.

+The lighthouse at Strathy Point was built in 1958; it was the first in Scotland to run on electricity, and last built with the intention of being staffed.
+It ceased to operate in 2012.

+In the moorland at the south of the village is a limestone cross called "the priest's stone".
+It was described by Alexander Munro in 1900 as "absolutely unique among Scottish crosses", in that the deep cups at its four extremeties and centre seem to recall the "cups and rings" characteristic of similar pagan memorials, despite the monument's apparently Christian character.
+He speculated that it may date from the period of transition between paganism and Christianity in the area around the 7th century, although accepting that the absence of other evidence precluded any certainty.
+Local legend has it that disturbing the stone will result in a storm.
+Strathy's village hall contains a replica of the cross.